 From September thru April our core programs are in effect.
 We perform 2 coastal cleanups per month along the entire shoreline of Aquidneck Island, along with 1 event in Jamestown and 1 event in Little Compton.
 Some of the events are annual events while others evolve with conditions.
 These events are on Saturday’s from 12 p.m. to 2 p.m. and anywhere from 5 to 200 people attend.

 There are “simple ways to improve ocean health” and whether ocean health or clean drinking water inspires your behavior, taking action today is what we need to do.
 This is why we do education programs with kids and share environmental education at events.
 Choices in your daily life such as reducing single-use plastics, buying durable products, skipping straws, or celebrating without balloons, all this helps to improve ocean health.
+In 2013 we hosted our first environmental education event with the Boys & Girls Club of Newport County.
+Since that time, we have hosted over 40 education events!

 With all of the events listed above we put effort into outreach to share these opportunities with the community, via social media, website posts, media advisory, press releases, letters to the editor, earned media, paid media and other channels of communication.
 A HUGE part of CLEAN program is data processing and disseminating this information.
 After each event we process every tally and waiver sheet, and share the data.
 “Passion doesn’t influence policy, but data does!”
 So, we collect massive amounts of data to influence change.